2008–2009 Sri Lankan Army Northern offensive: LTTE's last stand

-By early February 2009, LTTE-controlled territory was reduced to 200 square kilometers.
+By early February 2009, LTTE-controlled territory was reduced to 200 square kilometres.
 In a battle between February 2 and February 6, SLA forces captured the last Sea Tigers base at Chalai, north of Mullaittivu.
 12 Sea Tigers were killed, including 4 top Sea Tiger commanders.

 By early March 2009, SLA forces surrounded the last LTTE-held town, Puthukkudiyiruppu.
 There they encountered heavy resistance from the final remnants of the LTTE, which stalled the SLA offensive yet again.
 Between March 5 and 8, heavy fighting raged as LTTE fighters conducted wave attacks against SLA lines in an attempt to break through.
 The SLA responded with heavy artillery shelling that left hundreds of civilian casualties.
 During those three days 250 rebels were killed according to SLA sources.
 Pro-LTTE website Tamilnet reported that at least 100 soldiers and 300 civilians were also killed.

 On March 10, Black Tiger commandos reportedly attacked SLA artillery positions in Thearaavil, 18 km from Puthukkudiyiruppu junction.
 They, in a joint operation with LTTE's Col. Kiddu Artillery formation, destroyed six SLA artillery weapons platforms.
 The LTTE reported that they killed more than 50 soldiers while losing only three commandos.

-Between March 14 and March 17, heavy battles raged and it seemed that the LTTE finally managed to halt the advance of the SLA after a year of fighting, just when less than 28 square kilometers were left under the Tiger control.
-The fighting left 604 SLA soldiers dead, according to the LTTE.
+Between March 14 and March 17, heavy battles raged and it seemed that the LTTE had finally managed to halt the advance of the SLA after a year of fighting, just when less than 28 square kilometres were left under the Tiger control.
+The fighting left 604 SLA soldiers dead according to the LTTE.
 Black Tiger commandos were also involved in the fighting.
 Despite this momentary victory the Tigers were still sustaining heavy casualties.
 By March 21, the LTTE's strength was down to only 1,500 fighters.

 After the military advances were halted the SLA stopped using massive ground attacks on LTTE frontlines and concentrated on heavy artillery attacks on their positions.
 These attacks were leaving hundreds of civilian casualties and creating a humanitarian disaster.
 Between March 18 and March 26, SLA artillery and air strikes left more than 420 civilians killed and more than 660 wounded inside the government-declared safe zone.